rchillyard/TableParser/README.md

 Note that there is a default, implicit _RowConfig_ object defined in the object _RowConfig_.

+If, instead of building a _Table\[Movie]_, you prefer to process rows into an _Iterator\[Movie]_, then you should define the following instead of the _MovieTableParser_:

+    object Movie ... {
+        // Required code as shown above but

+        // Finally, an optional row processor--this is useful when you simply want to end up with an _Iterator[Movie]_
+        // rather than a Table[Movie].
+Typically, we will either use this OR trait MovieRowProcessor extends StringRowProcessor[Movie] {
+            type Row = Movie
+            val maybeHeader: Option[Header] = None
+            val headerRowsToRead: Int = 1
+            override val forgiving: Boolean = true
+            val rowParser: RowParser[Row, String] = implicitly[RowParser[Row, String]]
+        }
+        implicit object MovieRowProcessor extends MovieRowProcessor
+    }

 ## Example: Submissions

 This example has two variations on the earlier theme of the _Movies_ example: